 Theme Builder

-A graphical editor for VSCode workbench theme colors, with live preview in your real editor.
+A graphical tool to build your own VSCode color theme — and to fine-tune the workbench colors of any theme you already use — with live preview in your real editor.
 Pick a UI area, see a labelled mockup of that surface with every state rendered side-by-side, click an element to reveal its color tokens, and edit them with a color picker, hex input, or alpha slider.
-Changes preview instantly — then you choose to apply or discard.
+Changes preview instantly; apply or discard — and when you're happy, export your colors as an installable VSCode theme (a ready-to-publish theme extension or a portable .vsix).

 No more hunting through the ~900 workbench.colorCustomizations tokens by name in settings.json.